envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 The xDS Server is a xDS gRPC Server based on [Go Control Plane][go_cp].
 Go Control Plane implements the xDS Server Protocol and is responsible for using xDS to configure the data plane.

-#### Infrastructure Manager
+#### Infra Manager
-The Infrastructure Manager is a provider-specific component responsible for managing the following infrastructure:
+The Infra Manager is a provider-specific component responsible for managing the following infrastructure:

 * Data Plane - Manages all the infrastructure required to run the managed Envoy proxies.
 For example, CRUD Deployment, Service, etc. resources to run Envoy in a Kubernetes cluster.